 CeraVe Foaming Facial Cleanser vs Cetaphil Gentle Foaming Cleanser

-CeraVe Foaming Facial Cleanser is an oil control cleanser that is formulated for normal to oily skin.
+CeraVe Foaming Facial Cleanser is an oil control cleanser formulated for normal to oily skin.
 It cleanses the skin with a gentle foam to get rid of makeup, dirt, oil, and other impurities without altering your skin’s natural moisture barrier.

 This gel cleanser removes excess oil without stripping the skin or leaving it feeling dried out.
-The cleanser is formulated with three essential ceramides, glycerin, low-molecular weight hyaluronic acid, and niacinamide to protect, soothe and hydrate the skin.
+The cleanser is formulated with three essential ceramides, glycerin, low-molecular-weight hyaluronic acid, and niacinamide to protect, soothe and hydrate the skin.

 It’s non-comedogenic, fragrance-free, and non-irritating to the skin.
 If you have oily and acne-prone skin, this cleanser is ideal for your skin as it is gentle but targets excessive oil that can clog pores and eventually lead to acne and breakouts.

 Cetaphil Gentle Foaming Cleanser is an instant foaming cleanser that removes dirt, oil, and makeup to reveal clean, soft, and healthy skin.
-It is formulated with skin conditioners and a vitamin complex, including vitamin B5 and vitamin E to clean and purify skin without stripping it of its natural moisture.
+It is formulated with skin conditioners and a vitamin complex, including vitamin B5 and vitamin E, to clean and purify skin without stripping it of its natural moisture.